How we pick our products

 Flaxseed, also know as linseed, is a concentrated source of key health nutrients: omega-3, magnesium, mucilages and vitamin E. Have you ever tried this seed?
 Do you know the different benefits it offers?
 Most people consume flaxseed in order to take care of their heart, but this superfood has so much more to offer.

 Healthy fats from flaxseed prevent cardiovascular disease, reduce blood cholesterol levels and decrease the risk of thrombosis (formation of blood clots).
 Additionally, thanks to its mucilage content, flaxseed normalises blood sugar (glycaemia) levels and relieves constipation.

 - 1 Key Facts

-- 2 Ranking: The best flaxseed on the market
+- 2 Our selection: The best flaxseed on the market

 - 3 Shopping Guide: Everything you should know about flaxseed

 - 3.3 What are the benefits of flaxseed?